 Medical Director: of Danita’s Children Medical Center.
 2019-2020.

 Binational Haiti/DR Coordinator: Hernia Repair for the Undeserved (HRFU), 2012-present.

 Medical Coord.
 Foundation for the International Medical Relief of Children, 2013-present.

 CEO and Founder, Ouanaminthe Community Medical Center 2020-present

-3. ALEX THONY, DIRECTOR, Mission Life Chiropractic Orphanage
+3. ALEX THONY, CHIEF OPERATING OFFICER, Mission Life Chiropractic Orphanage

 Coordinator of Mission Life International and Chiromissions in Ouanaminthe, Haiti

 Former pharmacist at University Medical Center.

 St. Phard Denise